16 Top-Rated Resorts in Egypt

 Photo Source: Baron Palace Sahl Hasheesh

-Located on Sahl Hasheesh Bay (27 kilometers south from Hurghada city), one of Egypt's most exclusive stretches of sand, the five-star Baron Palace Sahl Hasheesh offers a high-end luxury vacation experience for both families and couples.
+Located on Sahl Hasheesh Bay (27 kilometers south of Hurghada city), one of Egypt's most exclusive stretches of sand, the five-star Baron Palace Sahl Hasheesh offers a high-end luxury vacation experience for both families and couples.

 The hotel is wrapped around a vast swimming pool area, while the resort's manicured gardens lead down to a wide stretch of white-sand beach, both featuring cabanas for shade and extra privacy.